 Even though officially forming an LLC or incorporating your business will help to lower your personal liability related to business debt and lawsuits against associates, it will not protect your personal assets if action is brought against you due to your own actions.
 That’s why it’s a good idea to consider getting an insurance policy for peace of mind.
 Talk with a knowledgeable and trustworthy insurance agent who understands the needs of accountants and other businesses in the financial services industry.
 A reliable agent can guide you to the type of coverage that will best protect you, such as a Business Owner’s Policy (BOP), Professional Liability, Insurance, Data Breach Coverage, or others.

 7. Know Your Business Compliance Responsibilities

 Registering your business is just the beginning.
 LLCs and corporations have ongoing requirements to keep their businesses in good standing.
 For example, most states require LLCs and PLLCs to file an annual report each year and show proof of a valid certification.
 Corporations have more corporate compliance responsibilities.
 Besides annual reports, they must conduct annual meetings, prepare meeting minutes, and meet other compliance requirements.

 I know it can be tough to keep up with everything that’s required and when it’s due, so I recommend using the CorpNet B.I.Z.
 (Business Information Zone) compliance tool.
 It’s a free monitoring tool that can help you stay on top of your state filings and fees due throughout the year.

-The steps to starting an accounting business aren’t overly complex.
+The steps to starting an accounting firm aren’t overly complex.
 To make sure you launch your business on solid legal ground, you’ll want to make sure you do it right.
 Consider talking with a legal professional who can guide you and look to CorpNet to ensure your business forms and filings are done accurately and on time.